sreexamus/CodeReview/README.md

 9. Alwasy check the infermodel api from source to destination if we migrating Coredata for lightweight migrations.
 Below example has method to check the models. https://github.com/wibosco/CoreDataMigration-Example

+# Code Debugging

+1. use print(type(of: view.body)) to check heirarchy of modifiers for the view.